amckennafoster/nbidata/docs/upload/upload.md

 Paste in what the Wrangler provided if not CC 4.0.
 The recommended license is Creative Commons Attribution 4.0.
 This allows maximum reusability and requires users to cite this upload.
 For more information on the world of open data licenses see [Specifications & Technical Details](https://nantucketbiodiversity.github.io/NBIdigitalrepo/specs/).

 ## Grants
 Ignore unless the Wrangler notes that the work was funded by large grant funding institutions that might be on the available list.
+For other organizations that funded work, list them under Additional notes above.

 ## Related/alternate Identifiers
 Are there other uploads on the repository directly related to this research?
 Is there a published paper related to this research?